 - Boy and girl decide to merge lives by moving in together.

-**When a woman decides to move in with her male partner, it is common for her to bring a few personal belongings into his house.
-For instance, she might bring a collection of photograph albums, her own pillow, the artwork her mother gifted to her, or her own computer.
+When a woman decides to move in with her male partner it is common for her to bring a few personal belongings into his space.
+For instance, she might bring a collection of photograph albums, her own pillow, or her toothbrush.
 Once in the new space, the woman might suggest a few existing items be moved (“the sofa would look SO much better under the window, rather than along the wall”).
-Both the act of bringing her own items into the space, and re-arranging the space, help the woman to claim some ownership of the space.
-In essence, she feels “at home”.
+Both the act of bringing their own items into the space, and re-arranging the space, helps the woman to claim some ownership of the space, feel comfortable and “at home”.

 When introducing a brand new bird into the cage of an existing bird, there are six very important steps that will encourage success.
 Notice that the steps below very closely mimic the six steps above:

 - Put the new bird into his/her own cage.
 It can be a small travel cage, if you do not wish to invest in a larger one.
 Locate the new bird’s cage in the same room as your existing bird, but at least 6′ away.